Whether you’re a full time photographer or have a photography business on the side, keeping track of your workflows can be a full time job!

 Of course, you can also use Google Drive for large files if you are already using Google as your main file system.

 KEEP TRACK OF YOUR FINANCES, GET PAID, AND GROW YOUR BUSINESS

 Ah, the fun part!
 Getting paid is a very important part of the job, so let’s make sure it happens — and make sure you’re tracking it!

-There are definite pros to using PayPal, especially when you can keep track of everything in one place AND request payment from clients.
+There are solid pros to using PayPal, especially when you can keep track of everything in one place, while also being able to request payment from clients.

 And of course, there is HoneyBook if you really want to launch your business!
-HoneyBook takes care of everything photography — from communication with clients, to payments and booking, and more.
-Clients can even leave reviews for you here, which could be helpful for future business.
+HoneyBook takes care of everything photography — from communication with clients, to payments and booking.
+Clients have the option to leave reviews for you here, which will be helpful for future business.

 What did we miss?
 Let us know in the comments!